-In addition to requesting applicants to preregister their organization for the BEAD program, the Arizona Commerce Authority State Broadband Office will provide additional information through a public facing mapping tool that include all project areas.
+In addition to requesting applicants to preregister their organization for the BEAD program, the Arizona Commerce Authority State Broadband Office will provide additional information through a public facing mapping tool that includes all project areas.
 The public facing mapping tool will assist in project application development and submission by providing applicants with additional information.
 The tool will allow applicants to select a project area or group of project areas and the tool will provide additional information used in scoring based on the selection.
-For instance, the match requirements will be scored against a variable scale based on the estimated profitability (known as net present value (NPV)) of the selected project.
+For instance, the match requirements will be scored against a sliding scale.
+Applications that include greater matching funds to their proposed project will score more points.
+The ratio of grant to project costs must not be higher than 75 percent, (except where projects include "high-cost" locations per designation by the NTIA).